 “I fell into a deep meditative trance and awoke with tears in my eyes.
 Thank-you so much.
 We have waited a long time, patiently, for your next work.”

 Katy Mantyk is a songbird from New Zealand, now nesting in the mountains of New York.
 The sound she's developing is a cinematic folk-pop with a satisfying philospophical bend.

-But her heart's great wish was to record and share all the songs she has written.
-So, while juggling a family and a full time job, Katy squeezed out time to begin producing her album.
+But her heart's other great wish was to record and share all the songs she writes.
+So, while juggling family and working Katy squeezed out time to start producing her music.
 “If nothing else comes of all this work, I’ve at least had a cosmic sized lesson in patience.”
-It’s been a long and slow process, one that she has questioned many times if it was worth it.

-“Almost every single time I got to that point of giving up and wondering if it was worth it, I would get a random message from someone, often I didn’t even know them, telling me how much my music means to them.”
+“Almost every single time I got to that point of giving up and wondering if it was worth it, I would get a random message from someone thanking me and telling me how much my music means to them.”

 Enter the amount you wish to donate